nicky-nym/nicky-nym.github.io/pages/kinematic.md

 | 10 million | $49 | (+15%)^4 above $28
 |---

+> Economic literature linking the wealth of cities to spatial concentrations is quite abundant and is no longer controversial in academic circles. ...
+The 2009 World Bank Development Report "Reshaping Economic Geography," and the report of the Commission on Growth and Development "Urbanization and Growth" (published the same year) exhaustively summarize and document the theoretical and empirical arguments justifying the economic advantage provided by the spatial concentration of economic activities in large cities.[^bertaud]
+> &mdash; Alain Bertaud

+* <a name="sublinear"></a>**15% economies of scale** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the network of roads, electrical cables, and other supporting infrastructure of the city tends to grow by about 85% (meaning it **less than doubles** in size), so that there is effectively a 15% "bonus" economy of scale, both economically and environmentally.[^scale]

 > "Once one starts to think about (the causes of economic growth),
 > it is hard to think about anything else."
 > &mdash; Robert Lucas, Nobel laureate in Economics

-* <a name="sublinear"></a>**15% economies of scale** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the network of roads, electrical cables, and other supporting infrastructure of the city tends to grow by about 85% (meaning it **less than doubles** in size), so that there is effectively a 15% "bonus" economy of scale, both economically and environmentally.[^scale]

 ### <a name="units-of-measure"></a>(2.2) Units of measure